Seaside family holiday house in Porthmadog sleeping 11 near Snowdonia, for friends and family groups for short breaks and special occasions

 Holiday Rental for Groups of Families and Friends.
 Rhydwenfa, Porthmadog, Gwynedd, North Wales, sleeps 5 - 11 in 5 bedrooms.

 This 5 star family holiday house in Porthmadog offers the perfect location for multi generation families and friends to get together for a break by the sea or to celebrate a special occasion.
 Rhydwenfa is literally a minute away from the main street of cafes, pubs and shops and a short walk from the pretty harbour situated on the Glaslyn Estuary.
 It offers very comfortable and sociable living spaces and great accommodation for a mixed age group.
-The ground floor bedroom is convenient for anyone who can't manage too many stairs.
+The ground floor bedroom is convenient for anyone who can't manage stairs.
 Rhydwenfa is dog friendly.